curif/AgeOfJoyQuartzDocumentation/content/Documents/Upgrade/Upgrade from 0.4 to 0.5.md

 	- `CabPartsList()` to get a list of cabinet parts.
 	- `FileOpen, FileRead, FileWrite, FileClose`: to open, read, write or append, and to close files.
 	- `StringMatch()`: compares if a string contains other string.
+- Release candidate 10:
+	- Added conditionals to the Event System (`when`)

 #### Bug fixes